inuoluwadunsimi/express-typescript-boilerplate/Readme.md

 # node-js express typescript boilerplate

-A simple boiler plate to use to jump start a nodejs project
+A simple boiler plate to use to jump start a nodejs project with support for

+- mongoose and mongodb
+- openAPI API documentation
+- redis connection
+- error handling functions